-How to ensure quality proofreading without breaking the bank
+How to get quality proofreading without breaking the bank

 Every written work should be proofread before it reaches its intended audience.
-With the many available proofreading services out there in the World Wide Web, there is no reason not to seek professional assistance to ensure that your readers only receive a flawless finished document.
-Prices vary and so does quality.
-So, the best way to protect yourself and your work is to learn how to find a reputable proofreading company.
+With the many proofreading services available on the internet, there is no reason not to seek professional assistance to ensure that your readers receive a flawless finished document.
+Price varies, and so does quality.
+The best way to protect yourself and your work is to learn how to find a reputable proofreading company.

 What Kind of Document Do You Have?

 Some proofreaders charge the same fee whether your document is a business memo, a scholarly article, or a birthday invitation.
-Others, like Scribendi.com, break down their services.
-Scribendi.com offers specialized proofreading for several document types, including services for bloggers, scholars, website designers, and medical and technical writers.
-Many of the services are tailored to writers who have English as a Second Language.
+Others, like Scribendi, break their services into categories.
+Scribendi offers specialized proofreading for several document types, including services for authors, scholars, website designers, and medical and technical writers.
+Many of the services are tailored to writers who speak English as a second language.

 How Much Does Proofreading Cost If You Need It Quickly?

-The price of proofreading can vary depending on how quickly you want it back.
+The price of proofreading can also vary depending on how quickly you want your document back.
 Most online companies offer a 24-hour turnaround.
 Other proofreaders make no promises; you'll get your document whenever it is done.
 Of course, a fast turnaround time generally raises the price.
 A $20 project over 15 business days may cost you $80 if you would like it done in five.

-At Scribendi.com, a 24-hour proofreading of a 1,000-word academic text will cost you about $22.
-If you are in a hurry, Scribendi.com offers a quick turnaround of only eight hours for several services.
-For the same academic document, this speedy return will cost approximately $50.
-If you have more time, Scribendi.com will return that same document to you within a week for around $19.
+At Scribendi, a 24-hour proofread of a 1,000-word academic text will cost you about $40 US.
+If you are in a hurry, Scribendi offers a quick turnaround of only four hours for several services.
+For the same academic document, this speedy return will cost approximately $70.
+If you have more time, Scribendi will return that same document to you within a week for around $30.

 Pricing Proofreading Can Be Confusing